LUCID-staff/Lucid-Staff/Information for Training Hosts.md

 # Supervisor

 ### You'll have to get anyone whose Trial-Moderator or above to become your Supervisor, If you do something which breaks the Training Host guidelines.
 You'll be given an Warn.

+---

+# False Punishment

+### Again, If you falsely ban or kick someone from the Training.
+You'll be warned again.